juaigl/esphome-garage-cover-single-control/README.md

-# ESPHome Single Button Cover
+# ESPHome Garage Cover Single Control

 Project to control a garage cover or gate with [ESPHome](https://esphome.io/) and [Home Assistant](https://www.home-assistant.io/).

-This project uses an esp board, a relay and two reed switches.
+This project uses:
+* Esp board [compatible](https://esphome.io/#devices) with ESPHome
+* Relay to activate the cover control
+* Two reed switches to detect end positions of the door.

 ## Cover description

-Cover is controlled with a single button push.
-Each time the button is pushed, it performs an action according following state machine:
+Cover is controlled with a single control using a relay.
+Each time the control is activated, it performs an action according following state machine:

 * Sequence: open -> stop -> close -> stop -> open